 About me

-I have been covering history at the Daily Mail since the start of 2021.
-Last October, I was promoted to history editor.
-My job sees me write features pegged on anniversaries, new books and films and exclusive interviews.
-I also regularly commission and edit pieces by expert historians and freelancers and I manage the Mail’s online obituary coverage.
+I wrote features pegged on anniversaries, new books and films and also carried out exclusive interviews.
+I also regularly commissioned and edited pieces by expert historians and managed the Mail’s online obituary coverage.

 Before starting to cover all things historical, I was a home news reporter, having ‘graduated’ from the Mail’s two-year trainee scheme in September 2020.
 Through the trainee scheme, I also had experience on the foreign news, showbiz, health and Femail desks.